- Jaguar and Shell launch first payment system by a car1

 - The updated Shell app with cashless in-car payment function will be available to download from 15th February.
 It will be rolled out in additional markets across the globe during 2017

 - Shell app will become available across the entire Jaguar and Land Rover ranges

 - As the car becomes more connected to the Internet of Things, Shell is looking to digitise other services like paying for the car wash or ordering and paying for drinks from any digital screen the customer chooses

 Jaguar drivers can now use their car’s touchscreen to pay for fuel with a new cashless payment app at Shell service stations in the UK.

 Rather than using a card at the pump, or queuing in the forecourt shop, owners who install the Shell app can simply drive up to any pump at a participating Shell service station in the UK and use the vehicle’s touchscreen to select how much fuel they require and pay using PayPal or Apple Pay.
-Android Pay will be added later in 2017.

 An electronic receipt will be displayed on the touchscreen, so customers can leave the forecourt confident of having paid.
 A receipt will also be sent directly from the pump to the driver’s email address so it can be added to accounting or expenses software.

 Peter Virk, Jaguar Land Rover's Director of Connected Car and Future Technology, said: “In a world where cash is no longer king, customers are increasingly using electronic payments and contactless cards.
 Making a payment directly from a car’s touchscreen will make refuelling quicker and easier.
 With this new system you can choose any pump on the forecourt and pay for the fuel even if you’ve forgotten your wallet or can’t find your credit or debit card.”